-(2) Any person who violates any provision of this part shall be subject to a fine in an amount not greater than \$5,000 \$2,500 for each nonwillful violation and not greater than \$40,000 \$20,000 for each willful violation.
-Fines under this subsection imposed against an insurer may not exceed an aggregate amount of \$20,000 \$10,000 for all nonwillful 870297
+626.9521 Unfair methods of competition and unfair or deceptive acts or practices prohibited; penalties.-- shall be subject to a fine in an amount not greater than \$25,000 \$2,500 for each nonwillful violation and not greater than \$100,000 \$20,000 for each willful violation.
+Fines under this subsection imposed against an insurer may not exceed an aggregate amount equal to 1 percent of the insurer's surplus of \$10,000 for all nonwillful violations arising out of the same action or an aggregate amount equal to 5 percent of the insurer's surplus of \$100,000 for all willful violations arising out of the same action, as surplus is determined by the insurer's most recent financial statements filed with the office.
+The fines authorized by this subsection may be imposed in addition to any other applicable penalty.

 Section 7.
-Section 627.0612, Florida Statutes, is amended to read:
+Paragraph (i) of subsection (1) of section 626.9541, Florida Statutes, is amended to read: